Tips to Save Time with Project Management Templates

 Tips for creating a RACI chart

 - Figure out the meaning of each role.
-Clarify as much as possible for participants to understand their role.
-And add a definition of responsible, accountable, informed, and consulted roles to team members to know what team and project expected from them.
+Clarify as much as possible so that participants understand their role.
+Add a definition of responsible, accountable, informed, and consulted roles to team members to know what team and project are expected from them.

 - Add critical tasks or milestones only.
 A RACI chart should emphasise vital tasks, not regular ones.
 For example, remove weekly activities like meetings.